When do the next courses begin at CLA?

 - Students can see the grammar and vocabulary for each level which should have been studied for the exam, available at this link language syllabus;

-- To find out how to take the exam please download the exam guide from the CLA site under "What are the exam regulations?".
-You can take a mock test and enrol for an exam;
+- To find out how to take the exam please download the exam guide from the CLA site under Exams where you can also take a mock test and enrol for an exam;

 - Students intending to prepare for the exam alone may consult paper-based and multimedia resourses in the Trentino library catalogue (CBT), divided according to language, level and language skills.
 These are available at the University Central Library, situated on the ground floor below the CLA language centre itself;

 - There is a language tutoring service available for students who want to go about improving their study of foreign languages through a self-study programme.
 Times of various teachers’ office hours are available HERE.

 Which language certificates does the University of Trento recognize?

 The list of the various certificates recognized as valid instead of taking the language exam required by your Department are listed on the CLA website.